Seyronh/VectorCore/README.md

 # VectorCore

-A vector database with vector generation included.

-## Overview

 VectorCore is a TypeScript library that provides a simple and efficient way to store and query vector data using [vectra](https://www.npmjs.com/package/vectra).
 It includes a built-in vector generator that uses [fastembed](https://www.npmjs.com/package/fastembed), making it easy to work with vector data for free.

 ## Features